zateutsch/pwa-workshop-student/workshop/2-add-content.md

 - We updated the existing header component.
 - We created a new page called `app-journal.ts` that includes journaling functionality.

+Something to consider for the next steps if you are building a production ready app: Instead of using `localforage`, which stores journal entries in indexDB of your local browser's storage, you should consider using a more persistent storage solution.

 Next, we will make the Repose app secure, inatallable, network-independent, and work offline!

 ## Resources
 // TODO: 30days of PWA web components best practice
 // lit element tutorial
+// localforage docs
+// debugging with Edge dev tools?